Juvenile Sex Charges

 In WA State, a minor can be charged with a sex offense regardless of the age of the alleged victim.
 For example, a juvenile could be charged with rape if both parties are the same age; or rape of a child or child molestation if the alleged victim is statutorily younger.

-Will my child have to serve time in jail?
+Will my child have to serve time in jail or is there an alternative program?

-All juvenile sex crime accusations are very serious.
-It is a good idea to hire an attorney who can not only dedicate the time and resources needed to defend your child, but also has the skill and experience needed to generate a favorable outcome in the Juvenile Court System.
+Juvenile sex crime accusations can result in life changing consequences.
+It is a good idea to work with an attorney who can dedicate the time and resources needed to defend your child, while also having the skill and experience needed to generate the best possible outcome.

 At Beckwith Juvenile Law, your child is not a file or a number.
 Your child is a person with a bright future.
 As advocates, we do everything in our power to protect and defend minors, regardless of the circumstances.
 We understand that teenagers can be impulsive and that good kids make mistakes.